The Denver Area Council – Valley District serves Brighton, Adams 12 and Adams 14, Mapleton, Westminster 50, and the Boulder Valley School Districts.

 This process starts when a Star Scout achieves the rank of Life Scout.
 The Life Scout ask the Scoutmaster to assign a Troop Project Coach (if available in the troop).
 Then, access the Eagle Advisor request form here

 .
 Fill out the form.
 Under “Special Request”, you can add the name of a District Eagle Advisor who has agreed to support you (if you already have one in mind).
 Click “Complete Survey” to send.
 The District Life to Eagle Coordinator will confirm you request and will send all of the forms and assign an Eagle Advisor to get you started on earning your Eagle rank.
 Questions?
-Please Contact Jerry Baker
+Please Contact Tim Buggy

 , District Life to Eagle Chair.